austinhuang0131/joinmatrix/guide/features.md

   The attachments themselves can only be deleted by the homeserver operator, and until then, they are visible to the public.
 This means, especially, that deleting a message will <b>NOT</b> delete its attachments!
 (However, attachments uploaded in an encrypted room are visible to the public in the encrypted form, where only its intended recipients have the keys to decrypt it.)
 </div>
 <div class="flash">
-  It is possible to use "custom emojis/emotes" in text messages by embedding the emote: Simply adjust the image, upload it in an unencrypted room, get its MXC URI, and place the embedding code in messages.
+  It is possible to use "custom emojis/emotes" in text messages by embedding the emote: simply adjust the image, upload it in an unencrypted room, get its MXC URI, and place the embedding code in messages.
 Furthermore, FluffyChat allows you to assign a <code>:shortcode:</code> to custom emotes so that they can be entered like normal emotes: Go to user settings, then "Conversations", then emoji settings.
 Note that embed GIFs will not animate.
 </div>

 #### Stickers